 Although not a true kidney-shaped pool, this freeform -style swimming pool was a sensation when it was designed for the Donnell family in 1948.
 Featured in home and design magazines and books, the pool was designed by noted landscape architect Thomas Church, along with landscape architect Lawrence Halprin.

 While considered freeform, the boomerang shape (or kidney) consists of two shapes set at 45-degree angles.
 The island-situated sculpture in the middle of the pool was created by Adaline Kent.
-The house, garden and swimming pool continue to be a popular attraction on garden and architecture tours.Continue to 3 of 5 below.
+The house, garden, and swimming pool continues to be a popular attraction on garden and architecture tours.Continue to 3 of 5 below.

 03 of 05